colalb1/Parallel-QR-Decomposition/README.md

 13. Implement TSQR
 14. Implement Householder (used for speed comparison)
 15. Implement parallel Householder
+16. Delete dead code/comments
+17. Code cleanup for speed and RAM optimization (remove unnecessary temp variables, use setting with complex indexing instead of summing/aggs)
+18. Use `const` and proper C++ objects for clarity and speed

 Average time for `cholesky_QR_decomposition`: 7.65933 seconds.